 Despite its more modest price, it can burn for up to an impressive 7 hours, and is compatible with almost any design of smoker.

-It doesn’t have its own built-in fan, so you will have to ensure that air flow in your smoker is good.
+It doesn’t have its own built-in fan, so you will have to ensure that the airflow in your smoker is good.
 You will also need to make sure that the wood chips are perfectly dry, as it doesn’t have its own electric system to ensure the wood is burning at all times.

 The process involves low heat smoldering in close proximity to meat to help provide smoke.
 This smoke is what helps dry the food out, but the aim isn’t to transfer heat itself.